veraison/services/docs/realm-instance.md

 ## The Basics

 Let's break down what a Realm Instance really is in everyday terms.
-Think of a Realm Instance like a secure container for your application - it's a special, isolated space where your code runs safely in Arm's Confidential Computing Architecture (CCA).
+Think of a Realm Instance like a secure container for your application - it's a special, isolated space where your code runs safely in a virtualized environment backed by security guarantees provided by Arm's Confidential Computing Architecture (CCA).

 ## Key Concepts: Building Blocks of a Realm Instance